BrubacherR/Hackathon/README.md

 # CosmicGist

 **CosmicGist** is a web application designed to summarize webpage content.
-Users can input a URL, and the application will generate a concise summary of the page using advanced text summarization techniques.
+Users can input a URL and the application will generate a concise summary of the page using advanced text summarization techniques.

 ## Features